teklumt/A2SV-Backend/README.md

 `Task 6 - 🔐 Authentication and Authorization with JWT`

 `Task 7 - 🏗️ A Clean Architecture RESTful API with a MongoDB Database and JWT User Authentication`

+`Task 8: 🧪 Teasted Clean Architecture RESTful API with a MongoDB Database and JWT User Authentication`